Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 Before we can use BQML we choose two features to start with, these are
 -   `totals.bounces`  (whether the visitor left the website immediately)
--   `totals.timeOnSite`  (how long the visitor was on our website) Using this we create the model a
+-   `totals.timeOnSite`  (how long the visitor was on our website) Using this we create the model and check how good it is using ROC metrics described later.

 ```
 SELECT
   * EXCEPT(fullVisitorId)